naturalis/kiore-project/README.md

 	- summary.html

 #### scripts:
 This folder contains the R scripts (and pdf versions) used to clean the data and run analyses.
-The clean-up steps involved removing rows and columns with high % missing values, file conversion in PGDSpider, a Hardy-Weinberg Equilibrium test in Arlequin, and a Structure analysis in STRUCTURE.

 1. Data_cleanup.Rmd and .pdf: To make the raw data ready for analysis I...
 	- Removed SNP columns which had no variation (invariant/monomorphic)
 	- Removed SNP columns with more than 60% missing values
 	- Removed specimen rows with more than 56% missing values (leaving a dataset which was/is at least 90% complete)
+2. Data_review.Rmd and .pdf
 	- Prepped an input file for PGDSpider (a file conversion programme)
 	- Read the Arlequin Hardy-Weinburg Equilibrium (HWE) analysis output files
 	- Checked the HWE p-values and ran a Bonferroni test
 	- Removed samples with issues identified by the HWE analysis
 	- Double checked for monomorphic SNP columns
 2. NeighborNet_Treebuilding.Rmd and .pdf: Created a file to open in SplitsTree, in order to generate a NeighborNet network and export a genetic distance matrix.
 3. Mantel_test.Rmd and .pdf: Generated a geographical distance matrix of distances between all islands where Pacific rats were sampled.
 Loaded the genetic distance matrix produced in SplitsTree and then used both matrices to run a Mantel test.
 4. Heterozygosity_test.Rmd and .pdf: